sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-09-05-travel-day-ankara.md

 ![Alt text](/images/travel3/PXL_20230905_113055268.jpg)
 ![Alt text](/images/travel3/PXL_20230905_113402764.jpg)

-Even though I only got to experience 1 level as Max has a poop emergency, it seemd to go on forever.
+Even though I only got to experience 1 level as Max has a poop emergency, it seemed to go on forever.
 And even just the one level below was fascinating knowing what was above us.
 Although, I couldn't help but think this would be a TERRIBLE place to be in an earthquake.

 ![Alt text](/images/travel3/PXL_20230905_113611676.jpg)